HaimLee-4869/HaimLee-4869.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Eunjung Lee is an undergraduate student in Computer Science&Engineering at JBNU.
+Her areas of interest include Data Science, DataBase, Computer Network, and Information Retrieval.
+She is studying Web Service Design, System Security, and Computer Graphics this semester.